dev-whoan/mapi/README.md

 `secret`: Secret to create JWT Signature.
 IT MUST NOT BE EXPOSED.

 `auth-table`: Database table that must be created in RDB.
 JWT is issued based on user information, so this table will carry the users' information.
 It is used with `auth-columns`, `columns`, `keys` properties.
+(Table is corresponded to `Collection` in `MongoDB`.)

 `alg`: Algorithm that is used to make JWT Signature.

 `columns`: Columns that generate JWT payload.
 These values are raw column name of `RDB -> auth-table`.
 For security, this columns must not be EXPOSED.
 The columns' names will be refactor through `keys` property.
+(Columns are corresponded to `field` in `MongoDB`.)

 `keys`: New key to refactor original `columns`.
 For example, based on following properties, JWT payload will have `number, nickname, contact` keys not `id, name, email`.
+(Columns are corresponded to `field` in `MongoDB`.)

 ```json
 /* EXAMPLE */